 - The preparation of a Master Plan setting out the broad location of new development on the site, phasing of new development within the site and associated transfer of existing NSK engineering plant to a new location in Newark Urban Area.
 In preparing such phasing retail development will come forward in the latter part of the Plan Period (post 2019).
-Earlier delivery of retail will only be supported where the need for such retail has been adequately demonstrated in terms of the impact on the viability and vitality of the Town Centre; - In preparing any Master Plan particular care should be taken in determining the location of residential development, in particular consideration should be given as to whether additional land outside the allocation could be incorporated to better realise such proposals; - Investigation and recording of the site's industrial heritage by the applicant as part of the development of a scheme with a view to incorporating where practicable any important features.
+Earlier delivery of retail will only be supported where the need for such retail has been adequately demonstrated in terms of the impact on the viability and vitality of the Town Centre; - In preparing any Master Plan particular care should be taken in determining the location of residential development, in particular consideration should be given as to whether additional land outwith the allocation could be incorporated to better realise such proposals. - Investigation and recording of the sites industrial heritage with a view to incorporating where practicable any important features.

-Land at Bowbridge Road has been allocated on the Policies Map for mixed use development.
+Land at Bowbridge Road has been allocated on the Proposals Map for mixed use development.
 The site will accommodate around 115 dwellings and a new Leisure Centre for Newark.